 - qualified physicians and health care workers

-Alberta takes preserving the environment very seriously.
+Alberta takes preserving the natural environment very seriously.

 Education and training